LogoLogo

 Programmatic Notifications

 The notifications don't necessarily have to be saved in WordPress database nor loaded from JSON files.
-A good example is dynamic trigger testing where all the notifications are created on the fly.
+A good example is where all the notifications are created on the fly.

 Basic example